HOME • SEARCH • EMAIL • ABOUT

 Phenolic Compounds / Flower Colors: Study investigated the phenolic compound content and pharmacologic effects of different colors of flowers.
 Phytochemical testing yielded phenilpropanic substances, flavonoids, anthocyanins and tannins.
 Results showed anthocyanins, the main metabolites that confer phamacologic effects to C. cyanus, to be more concentrated in the red flowers (4-5 times more than in blue inflorescences).
 Other phenolic compounds were higher in the red flowers.

-Gastroprotective: Qualitative studies on tinctures and crude aqueous, ethanol, and acetone extracts yielded gastroprotective compounds: quercetin, apigenin, and caffeic acid derivatives.
+Gastroprotective / Flower Heads and Aerial Parts: Qualitative studies on tinctures and crude aqueous, ethanol, and acetone extracts of flower heads and aerial parts yielded gastroprotective compounds: quercetin, apigenin, and caffeic acid derivatives.
 Pharmacologic studies on rats with stress-induced ulcer showed high effectiveness of C. cyanus based vegetal products, even greater than the reference drug.
 (7)

 Weed with Medical Features: Report made a case for Centaurea cyanus as a weed that should not be totally destroyed, but maintained at a low level of negative influence over agricultural cultures, protected, and even cultivated for medical purposes.
 (8)